 Common assault is an offence under section 26 of the Crimes Act.
 Common assault usually occurs when a person is hit, pushed, shoved or threatened during an argument, but does not sustain injury.
 The Magistrates Court may sentence a person to up to two years imprisonment for a common assault.

-As stated above, a person may be charged with common assault by making a threat that causes another person to fear imminent violence.
+A person may be charged with common assault on the basis of making a threat that caused another person to fear the application of force.
 However, if a person makes a more serious threat, the ACT imposes harsher penalties.
-The Crimes Act makes it an offence to threaten to kill another person, causing them fear that the threat would be carried out.
-Threatening to kill a person may be punishable by a 10-year jail sentence.
+The Crimes Act makes it an offence to threaten to kill another person where this causes them to fear that the threat will be carried out.
+Threatening to kill a person is punishable by imprisonment for up to 10 years.

-An assault causing bodily harm is a more serious offence than common assault and arises in circumstances where the person has suffered actual physical injury.
-These injuries may include bruises or scratches.
-Penalties for causing bodily harm may result in imprisonment of up to 5 years.
-However, the penalty may be raised to 7 years imprisonment if the offender assaulted a pregnant woman, and with knowledge that the woman was pregnant, caused harm to the pregnancy.
+An assault causing bodily harm is a more serious offence than common assault and arises in circumstances where the person has suffered actual physical injury such as bruises or scratches.
+Penalties for causing bodily harm include imprisonment of up to five years.
+However, the penalty may be raised to seven years imprisonment if the offender assaulted a pregnant woman, and caused harm to the pregnancy, knowing she was pregnant.